 When you place your loved one in a nursing home, the nursing home automatically assumes responsibility for his or her medical care and physical and emotional well-being.
 They are voluntarily signing up for addressing all medical needs of their patients.
 Sadly, budget cuts have made it so that too many nursing homes are skimping on these responsibilities.
 The result has been an increase in injuries, illnesses and deaths that are direct results of negligence on the part of nursing home staff.

-If your loved one has suffered an injury or wrongful death due to negligence, contact a me contact a medical malpractice attorney at Schochor, Federico and Staton.
+If your loved one has suffered an injury or wrongful death due to negligence, contact a me contact a medical malpractice attorney at Schochor, Staton, Goldberg and Cardea, P.A..
 Our talented team of compassionate attorneys take on cases in Washington D.C., Baltimore, and throughout Maryland.

 Understanding the difference between neglect and abuse